Scam 1992 Exposed! Indian Securities Scam of Rs.24,000 Crore.

 29-07-1954

-• Harshad Mehta was born to a traditional cloth merchant Shri Shnatilal Mehta and a Mother Smt Rasilaben Mehta at Ghatkopar, Mumbai.
+• Harshad Mehta was born to a traditional cloth merchant, Shri Shnatilal Mehta, and his Mother Smt Rasilaben Mehta, at Ghatkopar, Mumbai.

 1954 to 1964